-If you appeal an accredited grade, the appeal will only check that your school data was correctly transferred to the SEC and that it was correctly processed by the SEC.
-If you are still unhappy at the end of this process, you can get verification of the SEC’s processes by independent appeal scrutineers.
+If you appealed an accredited grade, the appeal would only check that your school data was correctly transferred to the SEC and that it was correctly processed by the SEC.
+If you were still unhappy at the end of this process, you could get verification of the SEC’s processes by independent appeal scrutineers.

-Under the accredited grades system, the estimated percentage mark provided by the teacher cannot be reviewed.
+Under the accredited grades system, the estimated percentage mark provided by the teacher could not be reviewed.

-Students who think that their case has not been processed correctly after the appeals process can make a complaint to the Ombudsman or, in the case of students under 18 years of age, the Ombudsman for Children.
+Students who considered that their case had not been processed correctly after the appeals process could make a complaint to the Ombudsman or, in the case of students under 18 years of age, the Ombudsman for Children.

 You can find out more in A Guide to State Examinations and Accredited Grades for Leaving Certificate 2021.
 You can read key dates and information for Leaving Certificate 2021(pdf).